Asparagaceae

 Asparagaceae (/@s%paer@'geIsi%aI, -si:%i:/), known as the asparagus family, is a family of flowering plants, placed in the order Asparagales of the monocots.
 The family name is based on the edible garden asparagus, Asparagus officinalis.
 This family includes both common garden plants as well as common houseplants.
-The garden plants include asparagus, yucca, bluebell, lily of the valley, and hosta, and the houseplants include snake plant, corn cane, spider plant, and plumosus fern.
+The garden plants include asparagus, yucca, bluebell, lily of the valley, agave‚ and hosta, and the houseplants include snake plant, corn cane, spider plant, and plumosus fern.

 The Asparagaceae is a morphologically heterogenous family with the included species varying widely in their appearance and growth form.
 It has a cosmopolitan distribution, with genera and species contained in the family native to all continents except Antarctica.

 Taxonomy

 Early taxonomy

 The plant family Asparagaceae was first named, described, and published in Genera Plantarum in 1789 by the French botanist Antoine Laurent de Jussieu, who is particularly noted for his work in developing the concept of plant families.
 From the time of first introduction until the 21st century, the Asparagaceae was a monotypic family containing only the single genus, Asparagus, after which the family was named.